freshworks/hotline-phonegap/README.md

 });
 ```

- If you have are a konotor user add a key called "domain" and "app.konotor.com". so your init code would look like this:
+ If you have are a Konotor user add a key called "domain" and "app.konotor.com". so your init code would look like this:
  ```javascript
 document.addEventListener("deviceready", function(){
   //Initialize Hotline